Chunngai/gec-papers/README.md

 5. <span id="8">[IJNLP-2020] Stronger Baselines for Grammatical Error Correction Using a Pretrained Encoder-Decoder Model</span>
 Used BART for GEC and says that BART can be a baseline for GEC, which can reach high performance by simple finetuning with GEC data instead of pseudo-data pretraining.
 https://github.com/Katsumata420/generic-pretrained-GEC

+6. <span id="9">[IJCNLP-2020] Chinese Grammatical Correction Using BERT-based Pre-trained Model
+Tries BERT-init (BERT-encoder in the papar) and BERT-fused for Chinese GEC.
+The Chinese GEC ver. of *Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction*, even less techniques used.

 # Data-Augmentation
 1. <span id="6">[AAAI-2020] MaskGEC: Improving Neural Grammatical Error Correction via Dynamic Masking</span>